Last Updated on July 15, 2022 by Jim Ferri

 But now the Duchy has revived its roar, not as a hub for cheap international flights, but as the banking and administrative center for the European Union.

-While still retaining its provincial ambience, the population of the city of Luxembourg has now grown to about 100,000 thanks to the EU, although more than 60% of its inhabitants are from elsewhere in Europe.
-This gives the city a unique flavor, and the fact that Luxembourgers speak three languages – Luxembourgish, French and German (as well as English, by many) – serves only to intensify it.
+While still retaining its provincial ambience, the population of the city of Luxembourg has now grown to about 100,000, thanks to the EU.
+In fact, more than 60% of its inhabitants are from elsewhere in Europe.
+This, of course, gives the city a unique flavor.
+The fact that Luxembourgers speak three languages – Luxembourgish, French and German (as well as English, by many) – only intensifies it.

 A Great Walking City

-Thanks to its size Luxembourg is a great walking city.
+Like Paris and Rome, Luxembourg is also a great walking city, although you can attribute that to its size.
 It’s relatively easy to get around but since the old city is such a warren of streets you can get disoriented fairly easily; you may only be a block or so away from where you had been earlier without realizing it, so it’s good to keep referring to your map.

 A City of Outdoor Art